harleenjhamat/CSTP2107-BusinessCardApp/meeting_records/meeting_may26_2021.md

 Pokai, Eric, Michael, Jaisika, Rayyan, Karla, Harleen

 ## Agenda:
-> Distribute between team members the Tasks that was given by Yudhvir for this week (May 25 - June 1)
+> Distribute between team members the Tasks that were given by Yudhvir for this week (May 25 - June 1)

 ### Second_code_Phase:
 - Task 1: Develop the 2nd page, where a user may choose the template (personal, business, school...)